-Results indicate that the accuracy improves even with the approximated eigenvalues, and \techname consistently outperforms both \dpsgd and \ftrl.
-Remarkably, our experiments on the ChestX-ray14 dataset (\Cref{tab:cxr}) demonstrate that even under a significant domain shift (TinyImageNet vs. ChestX-ray14), eigenvalues remain informative and contribute to a better $\mC$.
-We additionally tried \techname with using the validation set of CIFAR-10 and ChestX-ray14 directly for eigenvalue approximation, which represents cases where a public in-distribution dataset that is highly similar with the target dataset is available.
-While the accuracy improved with the better public dataset as expected, the accuracy improvement was only around 0.1--0.14\% for CIFAR-10 and was a moderate 1.47--1.62\% for ChestX-ray14.
+We additionally tried using the validation set of CIFAR-10 and ChestX-ray14 as the public dataset, which represents cases when a public dataset highly similar to the target data is available.
+While the accuracy improved with better public data as expected, the additional improvement was only around 0.1--0.14\% for CIFAR-10 and was a moderate 1.47--1.62\% for ChestX-ray14.
 The result implies that a close dataset like TinyImageNet for CIFAR-10 is good enough as a public dataset.
-TinyImageNet also serves as a reasonable public dataset for ChestX-ray14, although the accuracy could further improve with an even similar public dataset.
-Details of these results are in \Cref{app:in-dist-pub}.
+TinyImageNet also serves as a reasonable public dataset for ChestX-ray14, although the accuracy could further improve with an even similar public data.